cossatot/wenchuan_topo_stress/revisions/rebuttal.md

 $T_{min}$ as the first option, and a higher joint probability density towards the low $T_{max}$ end of the $T_{max}$ vs $T_{min}$ space.

-So, although the joint probability density is higher towards the low $T_{max}$ end (visible in Figures 6 and 8a) in our approach, the marginal priors for
+The marginal priors for
-$T_{max}$ would be much more strongly biased in the first approach, but
+$T_{max}$ would be much more strongly biased in the first sampling approach, while the marginals for
 $T_{min}$ is less affected by the sampling strategy.
 Overall, we feel that our approach is less biased, because it results in a uniform $T_{max}$, which is the more important value.